Filters ...

 Student maths paper

-It is a government requirement that any student who attained a grade 3 in GCSE Maths at school must study GCSE Maths until they attain at least a grade 4.
-By attaining a grade 4 in GCSE Maths you vastly improve your future career opportunities; we have an excellent pass rate, one of the highest in the country for resits.
+Whether you are working in an office, restaurant, beauty salon, or on a farm or construction site, it is likely that good numeracy will help you do your job well.
+Since numerical skills are so important in the workplace, the government require students to keep studying Maths until they achieve a grade 4.
+Hence, students who attained a grade 3 in GCSE Maths at school must study GCSE Maths until they attain at least a grade 4.
+By attaining a grade 4 in GCSE Maths you vastly improve your future career opportunities.
+We have an excellent pass rate; one of the highest in the country for resits.

 Level 2